webix-hub/docs/data/api/ui.form_onsubmit_event.md

 onSubmit
 ==============================
-@short: fires when enter key is pressed for a control in focus
+@short: fires when enter key is pressed for a focused control in the form

 @params: